 - 1. Unauthorized use of any computer account. - 2.
-Unauthorized transfer of or entry into a file (i.e., students are not to move files from a server, or access files that they are not authorized to access) - 3.
+Unauthorized transfer of or entry into a file. - 3.
 Using NAU's network to gain unauthorized access into any computer system. - 4.
 Illegal copying of software protected by U.S. copyright law (may also result in civil damages and criminal penalties). - 5.
 Using e-mail to threaten or harass others. - 6.
 Using the university's network to access pornography or obscene material and sites displaying the same. - 7.
-Activities for the purpose of personal or commercial financial gain including chain letters, solicitation of business or services, sales of personal property, etc.

-- 8. Storing, processing or displaying racially offensive, gender offensive or obscene material. - Using another individual's account or identity to send or receive e-mail. - 10.
+Activities for the purpose of personal or commercial financial gain including chain letters, solicitation of business or services, sales of personal property, etc. - 8.
+Storing, processing or displaying racially offensive, gender offensive or obscene material. - 9.
+Using another individual's account or identity to send or receive e-mail. - 10.
 Viewing, damaging or deleting other users' files or communications without appropriate authorization. - 11.
 Posting materials on electronic bulletin boards, which violate existing laws, regulations or National American University policies or codes of conduct. - 12.
 Theft, misuse or abuse of computing or networking resources. - 13.
 Posting of National American University confidential materials, records, policies or procedures or transmitting the same to unauthorized personnel. - 14.
 Sharing of passwords with others.